NUC-Studies-CySec/Using-WSL/README.md

 I would prefer to run Docker from WSL.
 From maintainability and recovery point of view, I recommend to minimize the amount of software ones installs on a system.
 Avoid installing software for testing, just to be uninstalled again.
 This may introduce bugs, incompatibilities and ultimately bog down the system.
 Installing too many untested application is also a risk from the security point of view.
 A WSL distribution can be easily deleted, upgraded or replaced without leaving a whole lot of temporary configuration files, DLLs, etc on the host system.

 ## A concrete example
-Requirements my working, studies and testing environment:
+Requirements for my working, studies and testing environment:

 - Windows 10 Pro is a requirement for peripheral device compatibility and other specific applications.
 Windows 10 just works.
 - Free and OpenSource Software for compatibility, stability, security and its free.